SchornacklabSLCU/amfinder/README.md

 1. Download and install OPAM from the [official webwsite](https://opam.ocaml.org/doc/Install.html) or from your package manager.

-2. Either manually run the commands in steps 3-5 below, or go to the `amfbrowser` folder and run the command: `OPAM=/usr/bin/opam ./install.sh`.
-Indicate the path to `opam` in the `OPAM` variable (if not provided, the script will use the output of `which opam`).
+2. Open a terminal in the `amfbrowser` folder and run the command: `export OPAM=<path>`, replacing `<path>` with the path to the opam program.
+Then, run the command `./install.sh` to install `amfbrowser` dependencies and compile `amfbrowser.exe`.
+Should the variable `OPAM` not be set, the script will use the output of `which opam`.
 If needed, add executable permissions to the installation file with: `chmod +x install.sh`.
-You can then proceed directly to step 6.

-3. Initialise OPAM by running: `opam init`.

-4. In a terminal, run the command: `opam switch create 4.08.0`.
-Information about OPAM switches can be found [here](https://opam.ocaml.org/doc/Usage.html#opam-switch).
-Once OCaml 4.08.0 is installed, run `eval $(opam env)` to update the environment.

-5. Install `amfbrowser` dependencies by running the command: `opam install dune odoc lablgtk cairo2 cairo2-gtk magic-mime camlzip`.
-After all dependencies are installed, run `eval $(opam env)` to update the environment.
+Follow the instructions on the screen and reply yes to the questions asked during opam installation and configuration.

 **Note:** You may need to install development packages such as `libgtk2.0-dev` and `libgtksourceview2.0-dev`.
 Users with [miniconda](https://docs.conda.io/en/latest/miniconda.html) or similar tool suite installed may encounter problems if their `PATH` variable has been altered.
 You may have to temporarily mask miniconda directory from your `PATH` variable by running `PATH=<modified_path> opam install ...`.

-6. Move to the `amfbrowser` folder and run the compilation script: `./build.sh`

-7. Copy the folder `data` to your local application folder ( `$HOME/.local/share/amfinder`).

-8. The binary `amfbrowser.exe` is ready to use.

 #### MacOS

-Same as Linux, but you will need [Homebrew](https://brew.sh/index_fr) to install packages.
+Same as Linux, but you will need [Homebrew](https://brew.sh/index_fr) to install OPAM.

 #### Windows 10